|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 When valve V1 turns on completely, the voltage at its end of the winding is reduced to zero, and the voltage at the anode of V2 is 1,000 volts.
 This must be the case, or the transformer theory is in tatters.
 The primary is operating as an 'auto-transformer'.
 Likewise, when V1 turns off and V2 turns on, the situation is reversed.
 You may well ask why 2 valves are needed at all?
 The voltage from one valve is quite capable of swinging the voltage from one extreme to the other, it would seem.

 This is not the case.
 Since the valve can only turn on, it will only be able to supply current for 1/2 of the waveform.
 A Class-A push-pull design will normally have each valve carrying 1/2 of the maximum peak current required at idle, and the full peak current when turned on to the maximum before distortion (the other valve is turned off).
 In the case of a push-pull design, there is no core saturation because of the DC current (which cancels out as before), so although two valves are needed, the transformer will be smaller and will have very much better performance.
 Single-ended Class-A amps require a very large core with an air-gap to prevent saturation.
 This reduces the performance of the transformer dramatically, increases distortion and gives a poorer low frequency response because of the lower inductance.
 High frequencies can also be adversely affected, because the air-gap causes some of the magnetic flux to 'leak' out of the core.
-This is the cause of leakage inductance (covered in more detail in Section 2).
+This is one cause of leakage inductance (covered in more detail in Section 2).

 5.1.1Vp = Vp-p / 2